-India is one country where the constitution empowers the President to promulgate ordinances that have the same effect as that of Acts but he can do so only when Parliament is not under a session and the ordinance so put into place by the government has to be presented to the parliament when the next session is convened.
+India is one country where the constitution empowers the President to promulgate ordinances that have the same effect as that of Acts.
+However, he can do so only when Parliament is not under a session and the ordinance so put into place by the government has to be presented to the parliament when the next session is convened.
 In most instances, the ordinance gets passed easily and then it becomes an Act (law).

-• Acts and ordinances are different types of laws that are made at different levels
+• Acts and ordinances are different types of laws that are made at different levels.

 • In India, ordinances are laws that are passed through promulgation when the parliament is not under session and have the same power and effect as an Act.
-They however either get annulled or have to face the parliament when it convenes next and converts them into Acts.
+They, however, either get annulled or have to face the parliament when it convenes next and converts them into Acts.